Civilians flee Bakhmut as Russian and Ukrainian troops battle in streets of city

 Two key bridges in the city have been destroyed within the last 36 hours, it said, adding that Ukrainian-held resupply routes out of Bakhmut are increasingly limited.

-One of those bridges connected Bakhmut to its last main supply route from the Ukrainian-held town of Chasiv Yar, about eight miles to the west.
+One of those bridges connected Bakhmut to its last main supply route from the Ukrainian-held town of Chasiv Yar, about 13km (eight miles) to the west.

 The Institute for the Study of War (ISW), a Washington-based think tank, said losing the bridge meant Ukrainians may start to pull out from parts of the city.

-Ukraine may “conduct a limited and controlled withdrawal from particularly difficult sections of eastern Bakhmut,” while trying to prevent Russian movement and limit exit routes to the west.
+Ukraine may “conduct a limited and controlled withdrawal from particularly difficult sections of eastern Bakhmut”, while trying to prevent Russian movement and limit exit routes to the west.

 Capturing Bakhmut would not only give Russian fighters a rare battlefield gain after months of setbacks, but it might rupture supply lines and allow the Kremlin’s forces to press toward other Ukrainian strongholds in the eastern Donetsk region.